Nancy Kelly (jazz singer)

 Nancy Kelly is a jazz singer known for blues, swing, and bebop music.

 Biography

 Kelly was born October 12, 1950 in Rochester, New York and began studying music at the age of four.
 She studied voice at the Eastman School of Music and studied piano, clarinet, drama and dance with private instructors.
 She gravitated to jazz because of the freedom to improvise and then formed her own group.
+Over the course of an illustrious, five-decade career, Kelly has honed her trademark swing/bop, take-no-prisoners, soulful, swinging style in front of audiences across the U.S. and abroad, including concerts in Singapore, Switzerland, France, Turkey, Japan, Hong Kong, Bangkok, and Jakarta.